Job Announcement: Staff Attorney/Clinical Supervisor – Housing PracticeTuesday, May 14, 2019

-The East Bay Community Law Center (EBCLC) is seeking multiple Housing Attorneys/Clinical Supervisors to join its expanding Housing Practice to represent low-income tenants in unlawful detainer cases, advocate for tenants in a broad range of housing-related legal problems, and contribute to the creation of more just and humane housing policies for Alameda County tenants, as well as train and supervise law student interns.
-The ideal candidate is an excellent advocate with strong writing and organizational skills who has the ability to work well in a fast-paced, high-volume litigation setting, has experience providing direct legal services to low-income people, and is committed to mentoring the next generation of legal advocates.
+The East Bay Community Law Center (EBCLC) seeks a Housing Attorney/Clinical Supervisor to join its expanding Housing Practice to represent low-income tenants in unlawful detainer cases, advocate for tenants in a broad range of housing-related legal problems, and contribute to the creation of more just and humane housing policies for Alameda County tenants.
+The Attorney/Clinical Supervisor will also train and supervise law student interns.
+The ideal candidate is an excellent advocate with strong writing and organizational skills who has the ability to work well in a fast-paced, high-volume litigation setting; has experience providing direct legal services to low-income people; and is committed to mentoring the next generation of legal advocates.

-EBCLC is a non-profit legal services organization and the community-based clinical program for Berkeley Law School, committed to increasing justice through education and advocacy and building a culturally diverse workplace, centered on equity.
-With over 70 staff, 150 law students, and an $8 million annual budget, EBCLC is the largest provider of free legal advocacy in Alameda County, providing multimodal, collaborative, and holistic legal services to over 5,000 clients yearly and engaging in legislative and policy advocacy at the local and state level.
+EBCLC is a non-profit legal services organization and the community-based clinical program for Berkeley Law School.
+We are committed to increasing justice through education and advocacy, as well as building a culturally diverse workplace centered on equity.
+With over 70 staff, 150 law students, and an $8 million annual budget, EBCLC is the largest provider of free legal advocacy in Alameda County, providing multimodal, collaborative, and holistic legal services to over 5,000 clients yearly.
+EBCLC supports its ground-level legal advocacy through legislative and policy advocacy at the local and state level.

 - Represent low-income tenants in unlawful detainer cases, subsidized housing hearings, and rent board hearings

-- Supervise weekly evening Tenants’ Rights Workshops, advising and advocating for tenants regarding a broad range of housing-related legal problems, including eviction defense, code enforcement, rent control, public housing (conventional and §8), and fair housing
+- Supervise weekly evening Tenants’ Rights Workshops, advising and advocating for tenants regarding a broad range of housing-related legal problems including evictions, code enforcement, rent control, public housing (conventional and §8), and fair housing issues

 - Assist pro per tenants in mediation and settlement negotiations at our weekly courthouse clinic in Hayward